MPIDR/rsocsim/README.md

 (If that fails because the package is in use, you can restart the R-session (CTRL-SHIFT-F10)).

-renew documentation and some stuff with:
+renew the documentation with:
 ```
-devtools.document()
+devtools::document()
 ```

 build source and binary package: